selan-ufrn/projeto_barchart/README.md

 In this programming assignment you should design and develop a program named **bcr** (**b**ar **c**hart **r**ace) that provides a terminal version of a _bar chart animation_.
 This type of animation is primarily designed to help us understand data evolution over a period of time.

 A bar chart is a **data visualization technique** that is often employed to present categorical data.
 In this assignment, one bar chart may be composed of up to 15 bars.
 A bar is represented by a horizontal rectangle whose length corresponds to the data value it represents.
 See the image below for an example of a single bar chart extracted from the database `cities.dat` that depicts the top 7 most populous cities in the world from 1500 to 2018[^1].
-The color represent the continents (the category) the cities belong to.
+The color represent the continents (the category) the cities belongs to.

 [^1]: This database will be used throughout this document to illustrate some concepts.